🎉 Xenia raises $12M Series A and announces 2 new AI capabilities

 3. Photo proof and follow-up capture.
 Require image capture at the moment of failure, not after.
 Xenia triggers a follow-up question plus a required photo when an answer fails, so the evidence is captured in line.

-One distinction trips up buyers: retail audit software is not the same as a retail execution app.
 Retail execution apps (GoSpotCheck, FieldAssist) are built for CPG brands sending field reps to audit other companies' shelves, often with SKU libraries and image recognition.
 Retail audit software for a multi-banner retailer is about your own DMs walking your own stores against your own brand standards.
 This page is for the second buyer.
-For format-specific nuance, compare retail versus restaurant audit requirements, and review the visual compliance and brand standards audit playbooks.

 Retail audit platforms compared (Bindy, YOOBIC, SafetyCulture, RizePoint, Xenia)

-Bindy owns retail-audit terminology and visual-merchandising depth, YOOBIC leads on training and frontline engagement, SafetyCulture is the horizontal scale play, RizePoint is the food-safety-rooted compliance incumbent, and Xenia is the all-in-one for multi-format chains that need audits plus work orders plus team comms in one app.
-Each has a genuine strength.
-The question is which gap costs you the most at scale.
+Bindy owns retail-audit terminology and visual-merchandising depth.
+YOOBIC leads on training and frontline engagement.
+SafetyCulture is the horizontal scale play.
+RizePoint is the food-safety-rooted compliance incumbent.
+Xenia is the all-in-one for multi-format chains that need audits plus work orders plus team comms in one app.

-| Bindy | Visual merchandising, apparel and cosmetics brand standards | Not at Xenia's question-level depth | Auto-generated action plans with photo verification | Not publicly disclosed, per-seat orientation |
+Bindy, Visual merchandising-apparel and cosmetics brand standards, Not at Xenia's question-level depth, Auto-generated action plans with photo verification, Not publicly disclosed-per-seat orientation

-| SafetyCulture (iAuditor) | Horizontal, multi-industry inspections at scale | No conditional visibility or nullify at depth | Strong on the audit, lighter on closure | Per-seat, about $24 per seat monthly, $5 lite seat |
+SafetyCulture (iAuditor), Horizontal-multi-industry inspections at scale, No conditional visibility or nullify at depth, Strong on the audit-lighter on closure, Per-seat-about $24 per seat monthly-$5 lite seat

-| Xenia | Multi-format and multi-banner chains needing audits plus work orders plus comms in one app | Native conditional visibility plus nullify scoring | End-to-end: failed item, task, deadline, escalation | Flat per-location |
+Xenia, Multi-format and multi-banner chains needing audits plus work orders plus comms in one app, Native conditional visibility plus nullify scoring, End-to-end: failed item-task-deadline-escalation, Flat per-location

-A few honest notes.
-Bindy genuinely owns retail-audit content depth, and its photo-against-reference approach is strong.
-SafetyCulture genuinely has the largest template library and the widest global footprint, but Vision Group Retail's 5-tools comparison flags that it carries no planogram integration.
 YOOBIC genuinely has the deepest training and learning library, with audit logic bolted onto a learning platform.
 RizePoint pioneered compliance auditing in food safety, but its conditional logic is a paid add-on and its scoring is penalty-based with no nullify.

 Xenia's lane is the multi-banner retailer running flagship, mid-format, and small-format stores off one program.
 For the full head-to-head on the closest comparison, see our Xenia versus Bindy comparison for multi-banner retail operators.
-Whichever way you lean, the differentiators that matter most show up in scoring and conditional logic, covered next.

 Rated 4.9/5 stars on Capterra